AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 thought and theology mainly agree in representing him as an explicit promulgator of Universalism.
 Canon Westcott styles him the great corrector of that Africanism which since Augustine has dominated Western theology.
-He thus defines his views: \"All future punishments exactly answer to individual sinfulness, and, like punishments on earth, they are directed to the amendment of the sufferers.
+He thus defines his views: "All future punishments exactly answer to individual sinfulness, and, like punishments on earth, they are directed to the amendment of the sufferers.
 Lighter offenses can be chastised on earth; the heavier remain to be visited hereafter.
-In every case the uttermost farthing must be paid, though final deliverance is promised.\"
+In every case the uttermost farthing must be paid, though final deliverance is promised."

 ## Blunt on Origen.